 Then, three boys went missing.

 Operation Brothers Return was out in search of three teenage boys that were picked up by some Arab locals while hitchhiking.
 They were found, dead, and Operation Protective Edge began in June.
 Sean and his squad were prepping on the Israeli border along with many other brigades from other foot soldier units.
-I, at the time, was out of my combat position for two months as a counsellor in Chetz V’ Keshet, a program for American teens who’ve come to tour Israel for the summer.
+I, at the time, was out of my combat position for two months as a counselor in Chetz V’ Keshet, a program for American teens who’ve come to tour Israel for the summer.

-July 18th Sean calls me to update me that they just got word that they are going into Gaza that night and all soldiers had a few minutes to speak to family and friends beforehand.
+On July 18th Sean calls me to update me that they just got word that they are going into Gaza that night and all soldiers had a few minutes to speak to family and friends beforehand.
 I cried only a little because it really is a dangerous situation, but to say that I was panicking – no, not at all.
 I guess I didn’t have enough life experience to understand that this situation required panic.

 July 19th at around ten to one in the morning, I suddenly woke up with an intense cold sweat.
 Earlier during the day, the news had just published an article about the first soldier to be killed in the war.
 I started to text Sean, at that moment, about how if that soldier was in a relationship, I couldn’t imagine what their partner must be feeling.
 I wrote to him about how much I love him, but I know he never saw the message.